If you wish to report an adverse event or product complaint, please call 1-800-LILLYRX (1-800-545-5979)

 Amyloid-Related Imaging Abnormalities in TRAILBLAZER-ALZ 6

 The TRAILBLAZER-ALZ 6 study investigated the impact of different donanemab dosing options on the frequency of ARIA-E in relation to amyloid reduction.
 All participants received a dosing regimen that includes donanemab, but at different dose levels and frequency of dosing.
-The modified titration regimen met the primary objective of >80% probability of achieving ≥20% reduction in relative risk of developing ARIA-E compared with the standard dosing regimen (ie, the recommended dose as stated in the prescribing information).6
+The modified titration regimen met the primary objective of >80% probability of achieving ≥20% reduction in relative risk of developing ARIA-E compared with the dosing regimen used in the TRAILBLAZER-ALZ 2 study (referred to as standard dosing in the TRAILBLAZER-ALZ 6 study).7 Therefore, the modified titration regimen is the recommended dosage for donanemab.1

 In the modified titration regimen, participants received intravenous donanemab doses every 4 weeks as follows: